logo

 If your Cricut has been waiting, this is a fair next step.

-You probably do not need a new machine yet.
-You do not need to announce a business to everyone you know before you have one listing that makes sense.
+You don’t need another stack of vinyl.
+You probably don’t need a new machine yet.
+You don’t need to announce a business before you have one listing that makes sense.

 You need the next right work in the right order.